malgany/malgany/README.md

-- 👋 Hi, I’m @malgany
+- 👋 Hi, I’m @malgany (Tony)
-- 👀 I’m interested in ...
+- 👀 I’m interested in web develop
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning advanced DDD
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on PHP and JS repositors
-- 📫 How to reach me ...
+- 📫 How to reach me tony_leite_barbosa@hotmail.com

 <!---
 malgany/malgany is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.